anshbansal/general/Python33/Projects/stats_plot/README.md

 Stats Plot
 =======================
 I want to know the growth of some websites.
-So I am collecting data and plot graphs using matplotlib.
+So I am collecting data to plot graphs using matplotlib.